modicio/.github/profile/README.md

-## welcome to modic.io 👋
+## welcome to modicio 👋

-modic.io is an open-source organisation to maintain the **codi-native** framework and related projects.
+modicio is an open-source organisation to maintain the **codi-native** framework and related projects.

 * :computer: **codi-native** contains the base framework repository.
 Check the documentation and wiki provided there!
 * :book: **codi-native-docs** contains the generated ScalaDoc github page of the codi-native framework, maintained by our bot.